 On the other hand, while these additions are neat, they might not be enough to justify the cost if you already own the original model and are hoping for bigger changes.

 The UE Boom didn't need a design overhaul, and thankfully, UE recognized that.
-There are slight changes, which I'll dig into along the way, but check out my review of the original UE Boom to get a good sense of its design ID and what makes it so special.
+There are slight changes, which we'll dig into along the way, but check out our review of the original UE Boom to get a good sense of its design ID and what makes it so special.

-Running across the unit that UE sent to techradar for review, I noticed a few, welcome changes that deserve a mention.
+Running across the unit that UE sent to TechRadar for review, we noticed a few welcome changes that deserve a mention.
 First off, the mesh fabric here looks less porous and feels more durable than what is wrapped around the original Boom.

 The controls of the UE Boom 2 are unchanged, and at that, still remarkably simple to use – even if you're using the speaker for the first time.
-But, if you've got a sharp eye for detail, like yours truly, you'll notice a few cosmetic adjustments around the unit.
+But, if you've got a sharp eye for detail you'll notice a few cosmetic adjustments around the unit.

 For a cleaner look, UE decided to omit the Bluetooth logo from the pairing button, and the power button looks a little different.
 Even with these changes, new users shouldn't have too much trouble at all figuring things out.